 Stan was story selling.

-Story selling is not only useful to win lawsuits, of course.
-Seth Godin writes about The limits of evidence-based marketing on his blog.
+Story selling is not only useful to win lawsuits, of course. writes about The limits of on his blog.
 “Apple tried to use evidence to persuade IT execs and big companies to adopt Macs during the 80s.
 Ads and studies proved that the Mac was easier and cheaper to support.
 They failed.
 It was only the gentle persistence of storytelling and the elevation of evangelists that turned the tide.”

 That is the strength of story selling.
 Try it and let me know how it works for you.